-1. Sessions p paragraph 2 of this Appendix 1, the Physicians shall provide per fiscal year during the Term in the [insert Program/Department], [insert site or sites].
-2. Sessions [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] then the Agency may reallocate from this Contract a number of sessions up to the number that is equal to the difference between [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] and the number of Sessions provided by the Physicians during the Fiscal Quarter in question, in which case the total number of Sessions to be provided by the Physicians under this Contract will be automatically reduced by the number of Sessions reallocated.
+1. Sessions per fiscal year during the Term in the [insert Program/Department], [insert site or sites].
+2. If during any Fiscal Quarter during the Term, the Physicians provide fewer than Sessions [The number to be inserted here will be 1/4 of the number noted in paragraph above] then the Agency may reallocate from this Contract a number of sessions up to the number that is equal to the difference between [The number to be inserted here be 1/4 of the number noted in paragraph 1 above] and the number of Sessions provided the Physicians during the Fiscal Quarter in question, in which case the total number of Sessions to be provided by the Physicians under this Contract will be automatically red by the number of Sessions reallocated.
 3. (a) Subject to paragraph 3 (b) of this Appendix 1, the Physicians will provide the Sessions in accordance with a schedule established by the Physicians and the Agency, in advance for each Fiscal Quarter. (b) It is understood that the schedule established in accordance with paragraph 3 (a) of this Appendix 1 will be the expected and typical schedule but that variations may occur to it from time to time due to planned time off for the Physician, and client needs and care commitments of greater urgency.
 Unless impracticable, such variations will be discussed between the Physician and the in advance.
-4. agree that above, the nt that in order to meet operational requirements, the Agency and the Physicians the Physicians will provide Services beyond the Sessions agreed to in paragraph 1 Agency will ensure that the Physician receives payment for such Services at the se sessional rate.
-5. The Physi cians will provide the following Services: thi od and agreed that more detailed descriptions of the Services will be included in as negotiated at the local level between the Physicians and the Agency, but must llowing:

-(a) Participation in the evaluation of the efficiency, quality and delivery of the Services, including and without limiting the generality of the foregoing, participation in medical audits, peer and interdisciplinary reviews, chart reviews, and incident report reviews.
+4. agree that above, the ent that in order to meet operational requirements, the Agency and the Physicians the Physicians will provide Services beyond the Sessions agreed to in paragraph 1 e Agency will ensure that the Physician receives payment for such Services at the te sessional rate.
+5. The Phys icians will provide the following Services: thi od and agreed that more detailed descriptions of the Services will be included in as negotiated at the local level between the Physicians and the Agency, but must bllowing: (a) Partic ipation in the evaluation of the efficiency, quality and delivery of the Services, including and without limiting the generality of the foregoing, participation in medical audits, peer and interdisciplinary reviews, chart reviews, and incident report reviews.